drewm27/speakerrankings/large-size-pages/B&O+Beoplay+A2+active.md

 layout: page
 title: B&O Beoplay A2 active Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The B&O Beoplay A2 active ranks #14 out of 75 total Large Size Portable Bluetooth Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The B&O Beoplay A2 active ranks #14 out of 75 total [Large Size Portable Bluetooth Speakers](/large-size/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.